Heavily armed US agents on city streets: Can Trump do that?

 WHAT CAN BE EXPECTED TO HAPPEN NEXT?

 The Oregon attorney general filed a lawsuit Friday arguing that the federal government had violated the rights of citizens of the state by detaining people without probable cause.
 The American Civil Liberties Union has also sued, seeking to stop the federal government’s use of rubber bullets, tear gas and acoustic weapons against journalists and other legal observers.
 These and other legal actions could force the federal agents to change tactics or perhaps downsize their mission in the city.

+Acting DHS Secretary Chad Wolf at a news conference Tuesday urged state and local authorities in Portland to work with the federal government to stop the violence directed at federal personnel and property.
+He also sought to draw a sharp distinction between people demonstrating against police brutality and those attacking the courthouse.
+“If you’re looking to peacefully protest in Portland, the department respects your right to do so,” he said.

-But the actions of DHS seemed to have pleased Trump.
-He has praised acting DHS Secretary Chad Wolf and criticized local officials for letting a situation get “out of control.”
+Trump has praised the DHS response and criticized local officials for letting a situation get “out of control.”
 An official told the AP that Homeland Security was planning to deploy about 150 agents to Chicago for at least two months in a mission expected to focus on gun crime, not the protection of federal property.
 Trump, who sees the use of federal officers as a way to embarrass Democratic local officials, wants them used in other cities.
 “We’re going to have more federal law enforcement, that I can tell you,” Trump said Monday.

 Associated Press writers Gillian Flaccus in Portland, Ore., and Colleen Long in Washington contributed to this report.